kerimsisman/math-api/README.md

 # Math-api
 This app has 5 endpoints.
 OpenApi/swagger-ui integrated.
 Services developer by Java Spring Boot framework and deployed on Heroku.
 You can see swagger and openApi urls below.
+Used lombok library for getters/setters

 ## Live Service Swagger URL